Taha-Repo/Stereology-Excel-Automation/README.md

 ## 🚀 About Me
-Second year; BS Neuroscience Cellular and Molecular Biology undergraduate student at The Texas A&M University.
+BS Neuroscience Cellular and Molecular Biology undergraduate student at The Texas A&M University.

 Curiosity about the intersection of the medicine and biotechology industries.